Decoding algorithms for surface codes: Decoders for surface codes

 The peeling is directed from the leaves all the way to the root of the spanning trees.
 When the spanning tree is composed by only a single vertex the decoding process has been completed.
 It is worth mentioning that removing leaves changes the structure of the tree and may produce more leaves which must be later decoded.
 Moreover, virtual qubits play a somewhat ambiguous role in this decoding scheme because when they are considered as leaves they act as trivial checks, but when they are roots they are the last vertex to appear implying that it does not really matter how they are considered \cite{UF}.

 In FIG. \ref{forestpeeling}, a possible peeling process for the error after syndrome validation in FIG. \ref{clustergrowth} is presented.
-Given the even parity clusters from FIG. \ref{clustergrowth}, a set of four spanning trees are chosen (top left figure).
-In the top right figure, these spanning trees are shown with identifying colors, green edges are edges incident to leaves and brown edges represent the trunks of the trees.
+Given the even parity clusters from FIG. \ref{clustergrowth}, a set of four spanning trees are chosen as portrayed in FIG. \ref{forestpeeling} a).
+In FIG. \ref{forestpeeling} b), these spanning trees are shown with identifying colors, green edges are edges incident to leaves and brown edges represent the trunks of the trees.
 Moreover, the arrows indicate the growth direction from the tree root to the leaves, the peeling should be done in the opposed direction.
-In the second-top left image, the result of peeling all the leaves from the previous image is shown.
+In FIG. \ref{forestpeeling} c), the result of peeling all the leaves from the FIG. \ref{forestpeeling} b) is shown.
 Since most of the leaves were trivial checks, no matchings arise except for one in the bottom right spanning tree, which is denoted with a blue line.
-The remaining figures show the progress of the peeling decoder until reaching the bottom figure which shows the recovered error.
+The remaining FIG. \ref{forestpeeling} d), e), f), g) and h) show the progress of the peeling decoder until reaching the bottom figure which shows the recovered error.
 Edges which are part of the recovered error by the peeling decoder are represented with blue lines.
-Notice that the recovered Pauli error in FIG. \ref{forestpeeling} is the same one as the one in FIG. \ref{clustergrowth} up to a stabilizer from the top-right $X$-Pauli error implying a successful decoding round.
+Notice that the recovered Pauli error in FIG. \ref{forestpeeling} i) is the same one as the one in FIG. \ref{clustergrowth} a) up to a stabilizer from the top-right $X$-Pauli error implying a successful decoding round.